owulveryck/goMarkableStream/README.md

 _note 2_: you can use this to update to a new version (ensure that you killed the previous version before with `kill $(pidof goMarkableStream)`)

+## ngrok builtin

+If your reMarkable is on a different network than the displaying device, you can use the `ngrok` builtin feature for automatic tunneling.
+To utilize this tunneling, you need to sign up for an ngrok account and [obtain a token from the dashboard](https://dashboard.ngrok.com/get-started/your-authtoken).
+Once you have the token, launch reMarkable using the following command:

+`NGROK_AUTHTOKEN=YOURTOKEN RK_SERVER_BIND_ADDR=ngrok ./goMarkableStream`

+The app will start, displaying a message similar to:

+`2023/09/29 16:49:20 listening on 72e5-22-159-32-48.ngrok-free.app`

+Then, connect to `https://72e5-22-159-32-48.ngrok-free.app` to view the result.

 ## Technical Details

 ### Remarkable HTTP Server